sergiogc9/fox-awesome-cli/README.md

 ℹ️ You can use this cli to execute npm and / or yarn commands.
 If using a non cli custom command or git commands, the cli identifies if using npm or yarn in the project, and runs the passed command to it.
 E.g.: `foxcli publish` or `foxcli install`.

+ℹ️ Scripts defined in _package.json_ can also be executed using the cli: `foxcli watch` or `foxcli build`.

 ### `pkg-manager`

 Checks the node package manager used in the current directory (and in its parents).
 Only works with `npm` and `yarn`.